juanfont/headscale/docs/proposals/001-acls.md

 implemented since an ACL could do the same.
 Simplifying to only one user interface to do one thing is easier and less confusing for the users.

+To better suit the ACLs in this proposition, it's advised to consider that each namespaces belong to one person.
+This person can have multiple devices, they will all be considered as the same user in the ACLs.
+OIDC feature wouldn't need to map people to namespace, just create a namespace if the person isn't registered yet.

 As a sidenote, users would like to write ACLs as YAML.
 We should offer users the ability to rules in either format (HuJSON or YAML).